RafaelGSS/blog/priv/posts/node-performance-debugging.md

 ## How slow is it?

-So, we need to find a way to meansure your code making a load test.
-At this point I recommend the following tools:
+We need to find a way to measure your code by doing a load test.
+At this point, I recommend the following tools:

 - HTTP Application
   - /usr/bin/time